ssaumyadverma/Fracture-healing-using-knn/README.md

 	Combine fracture detection datasets (like Mendeley’s X-ray dataset) with clinical notes or EHR datasets.
 	Look into orthopaedic clinical trials for longitudinal healing data.
-  Collaborate with hospitals or research institutions under data-sharing agreements, since healing records are rarely open-access.
+  Collaborate with hospitals or research institutions under data-sharing agreements, since healing records are rarely open-access. next function to consider xray readings of patient before opening the fracture and recheck the reading of xrays.